-3.2.7 Material Toughness
+2.2.7-Material Toughness

-Although some material properties, such as yield strength, ductility, and corrosion damage have some effect on the fracture resistance of a member, by far the greatest effect is due to the fracture toughness.
+Although some material properties, such as yield strength, ductility, and corrosion damage, have some effect on the fracture resistance of a member, by far the greatest effect is due to the fracture toughness.
 That said, the toughest materials are usually very ductile.

 In simplest terms, crack propagation is a release of stored strain energy.
 If the release of the energy exceeds the ability of a material to absorb energy, then the crack will continue to grow.
-Toughness is the material property that quantifies the ability of a material to absorb energy, or resist fracture.
+Toughness is the material property that quantifies the ability of a material to absorb energy or resist fracture.
 The amount of energy that can be absorbed relates to the local plastic deformation at the crack tip prior to fracture initiation and throughout fracture propagation.
 This can be graphically represented by the area under the stress-strain curve.
-Figure 3.2 qualitatively illustrates this concept with three different types of steel.
-The first, High Carbon Steel, possesses high strength and low ductility and the lowest toughness.
-The Low Carbon Steel possesses a lesser strength, higher ductility and a higher toughness than the High Carbon Steel.
-The final example is the Medium Carbon Steel that fall between the previous types, possessing a compromise of ductility and strength while having the highest level of toughness.
-In this example, the High Carbon Steel would be expected to behave in a brittle manner.
-The Medium Carbon Steel better represents a typical High Performance Steel (HPS) where the optimal combination of strength and toughness is retained in the same material providing the best possible structural performance for steel bridge applications.
+Figure 2-2 qualitatively illustrates this concept with three different types of steel.
+The first, high-carbon steel, possesses high strength and low ductility, and the lowest toughness.
+The low-carbon steel possesses a lesser strength, higher ductility, and higher toughness than the high-carbon steel.
+The final example is the medium-carbon steel, which falls between the previous types, possessing a compromise of ductility and strength while having the highest level of toughness.
+In this example, the high-carbon steel would be expected to behave in a brittle manner.
+The medium-carbon steel better represents a typical high-performance steel (HPS) where the optimal combination of strength and toughness is retained in the same material providing the best possible structural performance for steel bridge applications.